 The AWWA M45 standards admit a safety factor for vacuum conditions between 1.3 and 3.

-For low pressure pipes with vacuum, a convenient solution can be either to provide stiffening ribs or a sandwich pipe wall structure with a mortar core.
+For low-pressure pipes with vacuum, a convenient solution can be either to provide stiffening ribs or a sandwich pipe wall structure with a mortared core.

 α = 1.8×10−5 m/m °C

 For different GRP pipe classes (with mortar core) or for different winding angles, please consult the GRP Vendor.